msb2kml/Msb2Map/README.md

 of reticule and the map is kept centered on this marker.
 The information field show the value of the parameter that has been associated by Msb2And.

+A tail (or "ribbon") is drawn behind the current location.
+It covers 20 previous locations and its default color is black.
+The application "**Msb2And**" could give a colour to each segment from the value of the parameter named "**%**" computed with the function "**=COL**".

 # Getting the map
 The tiles composing the map are downloaded from the server of the